ibmdb/python-ibmdb/README.md

 ## Pre-requisites
 Install Python 3.7 <= 3.11.
 The minimum python version supported by driver is python 3.7 and the latest version supported is python 3.11.

+### To install ibm_db on z/OS system

+Please follow detailed installation instructions as documented here: [ibm_db Installation on z/OS](INSTALL.md#inszos)

-> **For MacOS M1 / Apple Silicon chip system**
+### For MacOS M1/M2/ Apple Silicon chip system
 >
 > **Important: The driver for IBM DB2 is not compatible with Apple Silicon and will have to run in emulated mode.**
 > Please support [this request for an Apple Silicon version of the driver](https://ibm-data-and-ai.ideas.ibm.com/ideas/DB2CON-I-92) to show IBM that you are interested in a native solution.
 >
 > Several things might be necessary to get `ibm_db` working on the Apple Silicon architecture:
-> 1. Install x64 version of python for ibm_db as ibm_db do not work with arm64 version of python.
-Example, you may install [this version](https://www.python.org/ftp/python/3.9.11/python-3.9.11-macosx10.9.pkg) of python on M1 Chip system and then install ibm_db.
->   When using pyenv to manage your Python installations, make sure you have pyenv installed as x86-compatible and run it in x86 mode (ie prepending all your command with `arch -x86_64`).
-If you are using Homebrew to install `pyenv`, Homebrew will itself also have to be installed as x86-compatible:
->   ```bash
->   # If you are using Homebrew to manage your pyenv installation, make sure Homebrew is installed as x86-compatible
->   arch -x86_64 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
->   # Make sure you are using Homebrew's x86-compatible version (especially important if you have installed Homebrew for Apple Silicon as well)
->   eval "$(/usr/local/bin/brew shellenv)"
->   arch -x86_64 brew install pyenv
->   # Any time we want to use pyenv, we should first run `eval "$(/usr/local/bin/brew shellenv)"`
->   arch -x86_64 pyenv install <YOUR_PYTHON_VERSION>
->   ```
+>
-> 2. When regular installation does not work, it might help to preface your installation command with `ARCHFLAGS="-arch x86_64"`.
-Be sure to have uninstalled `ibm_db` before installing again, otherwise this fix won't help.

-You might need zlib, openssl, pip installations if not already available in your setup.

-* z/OS:
-  In case of any issues using Python on z/OS, refer to this [file](install.md) and also refer to this [doc](https://github.com/ibmdb/node-ibm_db#configure-odbc-driver-on-zos).
+> * Open new terminal and run command `arch -x86_64 /bin/bash    or arch -x86_64 /bin/zsh`.
+> *  Verify the output of  `gcc -v` command.
+It should show `Target: x86_64-apple-darwin21` in output.
+> * Install Intel Version of Python like: https://www.python.org/ftp/python/3.9.11/python-3.9.11-macosx10.9.pkg
+> * Check output of commands `python --version` , `which python` and `file /usr/local/bin/python` commands.
+It should show `/usr/local/bin/python: Mach-O 64-bit executable x86_64`
+> * Check [this](INSTALL.md#m1chip) link for detailed instructions about installation of ibm_db on MacOS M1/M2 Chip system.

-* Linux/Unix:
+### Linux/Unix:

 If you face problems due to missing python header files while installing the driver, you would need to install python developer package and retry install. e.g:

 ```
     zypper install python-devel